 If you decide your passion is really taking care of the patients, then you need to delegate the management duties to someone else who has a passion for these duties.
 I want to stress TO SOMEONE WHO HAS A PASSION FOR THESE DUTIES.
 So often hospital owners place an employee, often a technician, into the practice manager role.
 You feel you are giving this person a “promotion.”
 Well, if you don’t provide them with the proper management education and training you are not promoting them at all!
 You are setting them up for failure!
-Just as you have not received business education, neither have they!
+Just as you have not received business education, neither have they.
 So how do you expect them to be successful at handling employee conflicts, inventory control, scheduling, payroll, financial management, and all of the other management responsibilities without the proper training?
 Just because they have been an amazing technician for many years does not mean they will be an amazing hospital manager.
-They may have a passion for medicine versus management.
+They may share your passion for medicine over management.